Pesticide compliance (FIFRA) - USA

 TSG provides companies with high-quality regulatory and scientific consulting services.
 We aim to understand our clients' goals and objectives, learn the scientific and technical aspects of projects and anticipate compliance challenges to plan a strategic path forward.
 TSG's team of experts is deadline-focused, responsive and committed to professionalism.
 We have the utmost respect for the confidentiality of our work, strong project management skills, and take great measure to cultivate long-term partnerships with clients.

-TSG has a team of scientists and regulatory consultants who manage all aspects of product registration, lifecycle management and strategic planning with our customers.
-Key professionals working with pesticides include Abigail Wacek, Lisa Amadio, Micah Reynolds and Megan Priest, and in our state team Kelly Rahn and Mandi Daun.
+TSG's team of scientists and regulatory consultants manage all aspects of product registration, lifecycle management and strategic planning with our customers.
+Our Washington, DC-based Federal Affairs team is led by Abigail Wacek.

 Thank you for helping us register our products both federally and in so many states – thanks for making the complex straightforward!